-I was diagnosed with peripheral A type of white blood cell that participates in immune responses by destroying harmful substances or cells. lymphoma (PTCL) in July of 2011.
-I had an enlarged The watery fluid in the lymph system that contains white blood cells (lymphocytes). node that my primary care physician kept telling me was a “shotty” lymph node.
+I was diagnosed with peripheral T-cell lymphoma (PTCL) in July of 2011.
+I had an enlarged lymph node that my primary care physician kept telling me was a “shotty” lymph node.
 It was so big at one point that finally I just said, “This can’t possibly be right.”
-I made an appointment with a head and neck specialist who did an incisional Removal of a small piece of tissue for evaluation under a microscope. in May and found suspicions of T-cell lymphoma, but they didn’t confirm it until they did an excisional biopsy in July.
+I made an appointment with a head and neck specialist who did an incisional biopsy in May and found suspicions of T-cell lymphoma, but they didn’t confirm it until they did an excisional biopsy in July.

 Prior to that, I was feeling very fatigued, but I still had enough energy that people didn’t believe that I was tired — holding down a full-time job and having children provides a lot of reasons to be tired.
 My primary care physician had been telling me that I should go home, lose some weight, and pull myself out of it.
 I really started to think there was something wrong.
 So, it was a bit of a relief to know this wasn’t in my head; I finally had a diagnosis and knew there was something that we could do.

 My husband was with me when the doctor confirmed that it was T-cell lymphoma.
 We talked about what we thought this meant, but I don’t think I said the word “cancer” for a long time.

 “I took time alone to think and in that moment, I decided that I was going to be a survivor.”